List of tallest structures in Canada

 This is a list of the tallest one hundred structures in Canada, measured from the base to the tallest point.
-Which may be the roof top, antenna, spire, mast or as in the case with smokestacks and bridges, the highest structural point.
+This may refer to the roof top, antenna, spire, mast or as in the case with smokestacks and bridges, the highest structural point.

-This list includes buildings, towers, transmission towers, chimneys, bridges and oil platforms.
+This list includes buildings, towers, transmission towers, chimneys, bridges, and oil platforms.

-There is a separate list for guyed masts since their heights are not fully verifiable and may be inaccurate by several metres; i.e. - several are measured to the height of the tallest transmitter on the mast, but this is not necessarily the tallest point of the tower.
+There is a separate list for guyed masts since their heights are not fully verifiable and may be inaccurate by several metres.
+In many cases, measurements are taken to the height of the tallest transmitter rather than the actual highest structural point.